sendilo/sendilo/README.md

 # sendilo

-social linked data server - solid with useful middlewares
+social linked data server - solid with http-rdf-formats-proxy

 supposed to be run in [sendilkontenero](https://github.com/sendilo/sendilkontenero)